Boston International Piano Competition

 Michael Lewin, Chair, the distinguished American

-pianist, has concertized in 30 countries.
+pianist, has concertized in over 30 countries.
 His career was

 launched with top prizes in the Liszt International Competition,